michaelmagee/magee-MS1/README.md

 <br>
 ***
 ## UX
-A typical B2B client will approach the site looking for in (decreasing order of importance) the following information:
+A typical B2B client will approach the site looking for the following information:

 - Quality visual work
-- Referrals
+    - Provided on the home page and gallery
 - Experience
+    - Provided (overview) on the homepage section Experience, Credentials and Performance section
 - Accreditations
+    - Provided (overview) in the  Credentials and Performance section
 - Safety and insurance record
-- Technical details
+    - Provided by the Safety, Planning, Operational Diligence
+- Ability to contact us
+    -  provided by the contact page

 Client Stories - Ultimately the client will want to:
 - Navigate intuitively between various topic related page.
 The goal is to move intuitively.